Coronavirus (COVID-19): FAQs for students on learning and assessments

 - For Postgraduate Taught Students: Boards of Studies and Boards of Examiners have been granted greater discretion to grant exception from key areas of our academic regulations for students regarding condoned failure and resits – essentially, removing some of the limitations.
 We have also approved extensions to the maximum period of registration to support students in exceptional cases.
 Your overall classification safety-net will focus solely on your overall performance and not require you to meet thresholds in either the dissertation/project stage or the taught stage(s).
 More specifically: to achieve a distinction you will need an overall programme average of at least 70%, and to achieve a merit you will need an overall programme average of at least 60%.

 More detailed guidance on these matters, including eligibility criteria, can be found in the updated student guidance documents.

 Please note that in some circumstances programmes subject to professional accreditation may not be permitted to apply this policy – if this is the case, your department will keep you informed.

 What changes have been made to my learning?

-For undergraduates and those taking taught postgraduate courses since 18th March 2020 all teaching is being delivered online for the remainder of Semester 2, which ends on Friday 29 May 2020.
-Departments have already contacted students to provide further details and timing of online teaching for your programme.
+For undergraduates and those taking taught postgraduate courses since 18th March 2020 all teaching has been delivered online for the remainder of Semester 2, which ended on Friday 29 May 2020.

 There will be no examinations held on campus.
-Departments will replace on-campus exams with alternative assessments – we have put together guidance on alternative assessments which you may find useful.
+Departments will replace on-campus exams with alternative assessments – we have put together guidance on alternative assessments for the main Semester 2 and supplementary assessments which you may find useful.

 if you have any questions, please speak to your personal tutor and/or Director of Studies.